VintageGold/EthMergeNFT/README.md

 The pandas are climbing up the obstacles that the Ethereum community has overcome throughout the journey to proof of stake (POS).
 During the journey to POS, the POW chain was 100% up when battle tested by Crypto Kitties, Defi Summer, and The NFT Boom volume.
 This is symbolized by the pandas climbing up the left side and the panda bear with a high sidekick is for kicking ass and handling all that workload.
 The surrounding bamboo plants are because the pandas need nutrition along the way :laughing:

-In addtion though the bamboo represent the EIPs that were iterated and built upon upgrade from POW to POS.
+In addtion the bamboo represent EIPs that were iterated and built upon to upgrade from POW to POS.

 The pandas on the right side were working on the POS system during all these challenges.
 The purple and colorful pandas meet at the top as @SuperPhiz stated: <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The merge might be more accurately described as &quot;a marriage&quot;.
 It&#39;s not an example of two becoming one, but rather, &quot;two getting together and sharing responsibilities&quot;.
 Both chains will still exist, they&#39;ll just work very closely together.
 A marriage.</p>&mdash; superphiz.eth 🦇🔊🐼 (@superphiz) <a href="https://twitter.com/superphiz/status/1567858160790114304?ref_src=twsrc%5Etfw">September 8, 2022</a></blockquote>